FreshRSS/docker-freshrss/README.md

 $ docker run -t -i -v /path/to/FreshRSS:/var/www/html -p 8080:80 marienfressinaud/freshrss
 ```

-In case of troubles, please refer to the rest of this document.
+In case of trouble, please refer to the rest of this document.

 ## In details